techdeity92/Module-2-Salary-Function/README.md

 # Employee Data Processing and Export

 This project processes employee data from a CSV file, extracts specific employee information, and exports it to a new CSV file inside a zipped folder named "Employee\_Profile.zip".
-The R script is then used to unzip and display the data.
+The R script is then used to unzip the folder and display the data.

 ## How It Works